cysouw/diathesis/text/c06_prepositions.md

 d.
 Ich arbeite wegen des Regens.
 :::

 Adverbial non-governed prepositional phrases can easily be identified by considering (i) how this information can be questioned and (ii) by which proforms or adverbs the information can be replaced [@next].
 However, there are various special considerations to be discussed in the following section.
-Specifically, a few prepositional phrases allow for the question/replacement tests listed below (so the tests suggest they are non-governed), but they also allow for a *da+Präposition, dass* paraphrase (so the test suggests they are governed).
+Specifically, a few prepositional phrases allow for the question/replacement tests listed below (so the tests suggest they are non-governed), but they also allow for a *da(r)+Präposition, dass* paraphrase (so the test suggests they are governed).
 This happens with purposive *für*, see [@sec:prepositions-fur], and causal *von/durch*, see [@sec:prepositions-durch].
 It seems to make most sense to consider these to be non-governed adverbial phrases.

 ::: ex
 Identifying non-governed prepositional phrases